 Russian President Vladimir Putin invested billions of dollars in Venezuela to win influence in South America — and to thumb a nose at U.S. hegemony.

 Each of the Security Council’s permanent members — Britain, China, France, Russia and the United States — hold veto power over its proceedings, in a frozen reflection of the world’s power structure just after the end of World War II and perennial sore topic among U.N. members.

 Maduro's government tried to withdraw its gold holdings from the Bank of England, which refused to comply after U.S. Secretary of State Mike Pompeo and U.S. National Security Adviser John Bolton asked the U.K. to help cut off Maduro's access to Venezuela's overseas assets.

-That includes about $1.2 billion in Venezuelan gold reserves — accounting for 15 percent of the Venezuelan central bank’s $8 billion in foreign reserves.
-Venezuelan officials reportedly traveled to London in December to seek the gold’s repatriation.
+That includes about US$1.2 billion in Venezuelan gold reserves — accounting for 15% of the Venezuelan central bank's US$8 billion in foreign reserves.
+Venezuelan officials reportedly traveled to London in December to seek the gold's repatriation.

-The Bank of England, which has not commented publicly on the situation with Venezuela, has said its gold vaults hold around 400,000 bars of gold, worth over $133 billion, making it the world’s second biggest repository of gold behind only the New York Federal Reserve.
+The Bank of England, which has not commented publicly on the situation with Venezuela, has said its gold vaults hold around 400,000 bars of gold, worth over US$133 billion, making it the world's second biggest repository of gold after the New York Federal Reserve.